 WHOLE LIFE

-It is a life insurance contract with level premiums that has both an insurance and an investment component.
-The insurance component pays a stated amount upon death of the insured.
-The investment component accumulates a cash value that the policyholder can withdraw or borrow against.
-As the most basic form of cash-value life insurance, whole life insurance is a way to accumulate wealth as regular premiums pay insurance costs and contribute to equity growth in a savings account where dividends or interest is allowed to build-up tax-deferred.
+The insurance component pays a predetermined sum upon the death of the insured.
+Meanwhile, the investment component accumulates cash value that the policyholder can either withdraw or borrow against.
+As the most basic form of cash-value life insurance, whole life insurance helps individuals accumulate wealth.
+Regular premium payments cover insurance costs and contribute to equity growth in a savings account, where dividends or interest can build up on a tax-deferred basis.

 UNIVERSAL LIFE